 The Permanent Committee for Teaching and Research in the Works Council has six members, of which at least four are members of the works council.
 The works council has delegated its competencies concerning teaching and research to this committee.
-The student council consists of six students who are selected by and from among students of the initial degree programmes in the fields of medicine and health sciences: Medicine; Health Sciences; Health Care Management; Health Economics, Policy and Law; Clinical Research; Health Sciences; Clinical Research; Infection & Immunity; Molecular Medicine and Neuroscience.
+The student council consists of eight students who are selected by and from among students who are enrolled at the EUR for a initial programme by the Erasmus MC, or by exemption by ESHPM, Clinical Technology and Nanobiology.
 As part of the joint meeting, the Permanent Committee for Education and Research and the student council exercise joint participation of students and staff of Erasmus MC, regarding teaching and research.

-The joint meeting has power of prior assent to adopt or revise each decision of the executive directors of Erasmus MC:
+The Joint Meeting has power of prior assent to adopt or revise each decision of the executive directors of Erasmus MC: